centurianii/sqlite_utils/README.md

 else
    error_log("The file {$file} info in base 10: ".print_r($tmp, true));
 ```
-3. Let's check in base 16 previous array of properties from SQLite:
+3. **Array return**: Let's check in base 16 previous array of properties from SQLite:
 ```
 <?php
 $file = '/some/file.sq';